gvcgo/vdocs/docs/faq.md

 ### 4. Why download SDK fails?
 Why No SDK Found?

-Lots of resources required by VMR are from github, which seems to be blocked in China.
+Lots of resources required by VMR are from github, which seems to be slow in China.
 Solutions are:

 - Set your own proxy with command **vmr sp "http://localhost:xxx or socks5://localhost:xxx"**.
 - Set reverse proxy provided by VMR with command **vmr sr "https://proxy.vmr.us.kg/proxy/"**.